harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-on-prem-release-notes.md

 #### Continuous Deployment

 * Separated the endpoints used for monitoring from those used by agents for instance sync.
 This improves monitoring and problem identification (CDS-38387)
 * Changed custom deployments to eliminate polling and permit an empty artifact source script.
-If no script is specified, the deployment uses the provided artifact version and version information is available in the artifact variable`$\{artifact.*\}` (CDS-34235)
+If no script is specified, the deployment uses the provided artifact version and version information is available in the artifact variable`${artifact.*}` (CDS-34235)
 * You can now update/create Jira issues with fields of type `user`.
 (CDS-28853, ZD-237529)

 #### Fixed issues